-Many people know that Fireworks is a great tool for web design1, prototyping2 and UI design3.
+Many people know that Fireworks is a great tool for web design, prototyping and UI design.
 But what about icon design?
 Icon design is a very specific skill that overlaps illustration, screen design and, of course, visual design.
 An icon designer needs to understand lighting, proportions and, most importantly, the context of the icon itself.

-The BBC published an interesting article about icon design and skeuomorphism4 one year ago, titled “What Is Skeuomorphism?”
+The BBC published an interesting article about icon design and skeuomorphism one year ago, titled “What Is Skeuomorphism?”
 It’s definitely worth reading because it explains why icons often reflect the real world and the thinking behind it.

 Another pretty interesting read is “What We Can Learn From Early Icon Design?”
-It is a quick retrospective of icon design and mentions, among other things, one of the most famous icon designers ever, Susan Kare7.
+It is a quick retrospective of icon design and mentions, among other things, one of the most famous icon designers ever, Susan Kare.

 Is the icon you are designing going to be used on the web?
 Perhaps in a mobile app?
 In a toolbar?
 Somewhere else?
 These are the questions that icon designers must asks themselves before starting work on a project.
 The answer will affect the icon’s details, reflections, shadows, background and many other features.

 1. Fireworks And Icon Design

 I have been using Fireworks now for nine long years, creating work that ranges from web design to complex UI design and, in the last few years, icon design as well.
 Fireworks has proved to be excellent software for all of these tasks because it combines powerful vector and bitmap editing tools.